ndom91/home2020/blog/plex-setup/2020-07-13-plex-setup.md

 Go to your DNS overview, click "Create" and make the following subdomains:

-- dl - for qBittorrent
+- `dl.domain.tld` - for qBittorrent
-- movies - for Couchpotato
+- `movies.domain.tld` - for Couchpotato
-- tv - for Sickchill
+- `tv.domain.tld` - for Sickchill

 ## Server 1